icarusfactor/design/README.md

 ### Template Rules:
  When making a template some rules need to be followed when making one from scratch or modifying a current one that the editor will recognizes and parse accordingly.

-### DYNAMIC TEMPLATE SPECIFICATION VERSION 1.1
+### DYNAMIC TEMPLATE SPECIFICATION VERSION 1.2
-*  The first line of a editable template is as follows **&lt;!-- DYNAMIC V1.1 --&gt;** otherwise options will be disabled and concidered as a FIXED template.
+*  The first line of a editable template is as follows **&lt;!-- DYNAMIC V1.2 TITLE:DOCUMENT NAME: --&gt;** otherwise options will be disabled and concidered as a FIXED template.
 * The **div** tag can not be used for any content and is for control,it will only hold sections of html that can have content.
 Although can be made to have a border.
 * The **table** tag is the main content element.
 Summernote editor popups for changing attrbutes and color are limited to this.
 * The **img** tag can only be used from remote store locations like S3 or direct website links via URL.